 - Hydrogen Peroxide (citation 205.605 (b)) synthetics allowed Hydrogen peroxide is used as an algicide, disinfectant, and sanitizer.
 It is a strong oxidizer, making it an effective antimicrobial in the packinghouse setting.
-It is used specifically to disinfect belts and brushes on the packing line for food safety purposes. - Paracetic Acid (citation 205.605) synthetics allowed for use in wash and/or rinse water according to FDA limitations.
-For use as a sanitizer on food contact surfaces Peracetic acid (PAA) is used as a sanitizer or disinfectant (oxidizer) for equipment and for water sanitation to prevent cross contamination.
+It is used specifically to disinfect belts and brushes on the packing line for food safety purposes.
+It is used by many tree fruit packers in rotation to avoid resistance. - Paracetic Acid (citation 205.605) synthetics allowed for use in wash and/or rinse water according to FDA limitations.
+For use as a sanitizer on food contact surfaces Peracetic acid (PAA) is used as a sanitizer or disinfectant (oxidizer) for equipment in the packinghouse and for water sanitation to prevent cross contamination.
 Chlorine, electrolyzed water, and ozone are the only other widely-used sanitizers permissible under the National Organic Program, and reliance on a single sanitizer can lead to resistance development by pathogens.
-It is estimated that almost 100 percent of organic tree fruit growers use this product.
+It is estimated that nearly all organic tree fruit packers use this product.

 The NHC understands that the NOSB will also be considering a discussion document, entitled "Assessing Cleaning and Sanitizing Materials Used in Organic Crop, Livestock, and Handling," relating to future consideration of sanitizers.
 We emphasize the critical need for organic growers, packers, and processors to have access to multiple effective sanitizers, both now and into the future.
-The number of food borne pathogen outbreaks related to fresh produce has increased in recent years, and cross-contamination of produce from food contact surfaces has often been identified as the primary contributor.
+The number of food-borne pathogen outbreaks related to fresh produce has increased in recent years, and cross-contamination of produce from food contact surfaces has often been identified as the primary contributor.
 Access to effective sanitizers is vital to preventing food-borne pathogens from becoming established in packinghouses or processing environments, which in turn leads to cross-contamination onto product.
 The ability to rotate sanitizers, as well as to use different sanitizers on orchard tools versus packinghouse food contact surfaces, is necessary to prevent pathogens from developing a resistance.
 In addition, under the implementing regulations for the Food Safety Modernization Act (FSMA) that are now in effect, growers, packers, and processors are required by law to adequately sanitize food contact surfaces.